rsnpj/notes-site/notes/Year_1/Computer_Systems/Digital_Electronics_and_Machine_Architecture/Machine_Architecture.md

 Branch on positive can be used as an error checker and you can direct the program to halt if the numbers go negative due to an error.

-To check not had overflow, subtract addition from original number, error if number is positive.
+To check the circuit has not overflown, subtract addition from original number, error if number is positive.
 Use branch on positive.

 # Assembly Code

 Uses mnemonics, unlike the LMC which only uses numbers.

 -   Hash - comment
 -   Column 1 - label
 -   Column 2 mnemonic for op code
 -   Column 3 - label for address

 -   LDA - Load into accumulator (calculator in LMC)\
 -   DAT - Box used for data
 -   STO - Store
 -   BRZ - Branch on zero
 -   HLT - Halt
 -   BR - Branch

 Lines of assembly sequentially given mailboxes, will fail to compile if not enough mailboxes